TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/TYPO3.rst

 .. include:: ../Images/AutomaticScreenshots/InstallTool/InstallToolPassword.rst.txt

 Once logged in to the Admin Tool go to :guilabel:`Maintenance > Create Administrative User` and select :guilabel:`Create Administrator`.
-In this dialog box you can create a new administrative user.
+Here you can create a new administrative user.

 .. include:: ../Images/AutomaticScreenshots/BackendUsers/CreateAdministrator.rst.txt